Did you know that autism-friendly travel is becoming more popular?

 Most cruise lines provide additional services to help people with a variety of disabilities travel.
-Look for a cruise line that has a special needs or disability desk or that offers cruises for special needs families.
+For instance, look for a cruise line that has special needs or a disability desk.
+Additionally, you may also find offers cruises for special needs families.

 Autism on the Seas collaborates with several cruise lines.
 As a result, they provide cruise vacations to families with children who have autism and other disorders.